Lassonde School of Engineering

 What You’ll Learn

 You may also choose one of our three International Honours degrees – iBA, iBSc or the Dual Specialized degree.
-In the iBA or iBSc degree, you will add a study abroad component to your learning, with culture and language courses of your exchange destination.
+In the iBA or iBSc degree, you will add a study abroad component to your learning, with culture and language courses from your exchange destination.
 The International Dual Degree leads to two degrees, one from York and one from the Bonn-Rhein-Sieg University in Germany while completion of your undergraduate thesis takes place at the University of Crete in Greece!

 Some Courses You'll Take